Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent

 \subsection{Competitive Multi-Agent Scenario}

-This section formulates a 2-agent autonomous racing scenario, wherein each agent's objective was to minimize its lap time without colliding with the track or its opponent.
-Each agent collected its observations; no information was shared among the agents.
+We formulated a 2-agent autonomous racing scenario, wherein each agent's objective was to minimize its lap time without colliding with the track or its opponent.
+This scenario is representative of a standard F1TENTH (a.k.a.
+RoboRacer) autonomous racing competition \cite{f1tenth-race}.
+Here, each agent collected its observations; no information was shared among the agents.
 The exact map of the environment was not known to any agent.
 Consequently, this problem was also framed as a POMDP.
 However, contrary to the cooperative MARL, this problem adopted a hybrid imitation-reinforcement learning architecture to guide the agents' exploration, thereby reducing training time.
 To this end, we recorded 5 laps worth of single-agent demonstrations for each agent by manually driving it in sub-optimal trajectories.